hipe/tmx/basic/doc/issues/045-the-normalization-and-validation-method-naming-idiomspace.md

 # the method-naming idiomspace of validation :[#045]

+(EDIT: this document is less fresh than [#fi-012] and has yet to be reconciled with the larger narrative that document is part of. it seems there is room for this document to complement that one, as their respective ideas are largely non-overlapping; however this document should probably be moved to there.)

 ## introduction in context

 this is a historical document kept because it informs ideas that went on